Zao-san: Snow monsters, ski fields, mountain hags, multi-coloured crater lakes, hot springs, and more.

 Besides Okama and the snow monsters, visitors to Zao-san in those days would have come across many interesting spots indeed.
-For example, the area between Katta-dake and Kumano-dake that passes by Okama is known as umano-se, the horse’s back, due to its distinctive shape.
+For example, the area between Katta-dake and Kumano-dake passing by Okama is umano-se, the horse’s back, due to its distinctive shape.

 In addition, many mountains in Yamagata are purportedly home to Yokai, supernatural beings such as Tengu found on Tengu-san, Tengu-yama, Tengusumotori-yama, or on the Kamuro Renpo.
 Zao-san is home to its own Yamanba (also read Yamauba).
 Literally ‘Mountain Hag’, a Yamanba is an elderly woman who inhabits the mountains and forests of Japan.

 Well, at least they were an elderly woman.

 Yamanba are older women who have been corrupted and transformed into monsters.
 They take on the appearance of a nice elderly woman offering shelter and food to unsuspecting travellers.
 However, Yamanba turn into their true form at the drop of a hat.
 Once revealed, they use powerful magic to try and eat the very people they set out to help in the first place.

 Be very weary of elderly women on the mountains, so the saying goes.

 Don’t worry, though.
 Not everyone on Zao-san is out to get you.